amadeovezz/data-sci/mlib/README.md

-# mlib

-mlib (mathlib) is a collection of math based python libraries meant for educational purposes.
-These are not production libraries.

 # matrix.py

 ## What is it

-An implementation of matrix, vectors in python.
+An implementation of matrices and vectors in python.

 ## API